Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/piggy-bank/testing.rst

 With the accounts created, you are ready to load and deploy the smart contract module.
-|concordium-smart-contract-testing|_ uses the compiled smart contract modules that you also deploy on the blockchain.
+In |concordium-smart-contract-testing|_ you test the compiled smart contract module, which is the exact same module that can be deployed on the blockchain.
 Use ``cargo concordium``, which you installed in preparation for this tutorial, to compile the piggy bank to `WebAssembly (Wasm) <https://webassembly.org/>`_.

 Open a terminal and use ``cd``, short for *change directory*, to go into the root of your piggy bank project.